WWMI: History

 Rahall began to divest itself of its Tampa Bay properties, and in September 1978, Florida Radio, Inc. became the station's new owner.
 WLCY moved out of the TV building and back into the old WTSP studios.

-In 1981, the station was sold to Harte-Hanks and was changed to WNSI (News, Sports and Information).
-In 1983, after Edens Broadcasting bought the station, it became WRBQ, and flipped to a simulcast of Q105.
-This simulcast would last until January 1992, when WRBQ flipped to the satellite-fed Urban AC format known as "The Touch" and picked up Tom Joyner to host mornings.
+The AM station was eventually sold to Harte-Hanks and was changed to WNSI (News, Sports and Information).
+After Edens Broadcasting bought the station, it became WRBQ, and flipped to a simulcast of Q105.
+The simulcast, however, was limited due to FCC rules.
+As such, WRBQ AM had a distinct rhythmic and R&B playlist during certain hours of the day circa December 1982.
+This would eventually end, with a full simulcast that would last until January 24, 1992, when WRBQ flipped to the satellite-fed urban adult contemporary format known as "The Touch" and picked up Tom Joyner to host mornings.
 In July of that year, Edens sold WRBQ-AM-FM to Clear Channel Communications.
-In February 1999, ABC Radio bought the station and it became WWMI and adopted the Radio Disney format on May 3 of that year.

-On August 13, 2014, Disney put WWMI and twenty-two other Radio Disney stations up for sale, in order to focus more on digital distribution of the Radio Disney network.
+In February 1999, ABC Radio bought the station and it became WWMI and adopted the Radio Disney children's/contemporary hit radio format on May 3 of that year.
+On August 13, 2014, Disney put WWMI and twenty-two other Radio Disney stations up for sale, to focus on digital distribution of the Radio Disney network.

 On September 15, 2015, it was announced that Salem Media Group acquired the last five Radio Disney owned-and-operated stations for sale (including WWMI) for $2.225 million.
 WWMI was acquired through South Texas Broadcasting, Inc., for $750.000.
-The sale of WWMI was completed on December 11, 2015.

-On December 14, 2015, the station became Salem's Wall Street Business Network affiliate in Tampa Bay.
-WWMI is now one of two stations in the market airing a business news/talk format, the other being WHFS.
+The sale of WWMI was completed on December 11.
+On December 14, the station became Salem's Wall Street Business Network affiliate in Tampa Bay.
+WWMI was now one of two stations in the market airing a business news/talk format, the other being WHFS.

 On July 25, 2019, Salem Media Group agreed to sell WWMI and WLCC, as well as WKAT and WZAB in the Miami market, to Immaculate Heart Media, Inc. for more than $8.2 million.
 On May 17, 2021, WWMI switched to the English-language version of Relevant Radio.